 Trebor was founded in 1907 when William Woodcock (a sugar boiler), Robert Robertson (a grocer), Sydney Herbert Marks (a salesman) and Thomas King (a grocer) each invested £100 in a partnership to manufacture boiled sweets.

 The firm originally traded as Robertson & Woodcock.
 Its factory in Forest Gate, London, was called the Trebor Works.

 Horse-drawn vans were replaced by motor vehicles for distribution purposes from 1915.

 Sydney J Marks (1900 – 1980), the son of S H Marks, was sent to Germany to learn the latest production methods in 1925.
 Information he acquired on powdered sugar enabled Trebor to introduce its two most famous products.
-Refreshers were introduced in 1935, and Extra Strong Peppermints were launched in 1937.
+Refreshers were introduced from 1935, and Extra Strong Peppermints were launched in 1937.

-A factory was opened on a five acre site in Chesterfield in 1939.
+A factory was opened on a five-acre site in Chesterfield in 1939.
 The site was chosen as it lowered distribution costs in the Midlands and the North of England.
 Initially around 300 people were employed.